jbsooter/AutomaticCSV/docs/README.md

-# AutomaticCSV

-#### An open source library to automatically generate ArrayLists of Plain Old Java Objects for importing, sorting, and filtering data.

 ### Features

 - Import CSV files as ArrayLists of Java objects, with support for the Integer, Double, Boolean, String, LocalDate, and LocalDateTime datatypes.
 - Autogenerate Comparators and Predicates for sorting and filtering your data via the Stream API.
 - Pretty Print ArrayLists in tabular format.
 - Write manipulated data out to CSV.
 - Support for hosted CSVs

 ### Getting Started